lindig/xs-shipyard/README.md

 The code is available under `/mnt`.

-    ./citrix trunk-ring3  # if you work at Citrix sudo yum-builddep xenopsd
+    sudo ./citrix trunk-ring3  # if you work at Citrix sudo yum-builddep xenopsd

     cd /mnt